midhunkalarikkal/FullDomain/Notes/js.md

 ## `BOM` ##
 ===========
-The Browser Object Model (BOM) is a set of objects provided by the browser, separate from the document, that allows interaction with the browser itself and the user's environment.
+- The BOM is a set of objects provided by the browser, separate from the DOM.
-Components are :- Window , navigator , location , history
+- It allows interaction with the browser itself and the user's environment.
+- Developers can use BOM objects to control browser features (outside the document).
+📌 Main Components:
+- window   → the global object representing the browser window.
+- navigator → information about the browser and the device.
+- location → the current URL, allows navigation and redirection.
+- history  → the browsing history of the current tab.